Guillermo Carreño: International career

 Carreño played for the youth team of Chile.
-In 1983, he joined the senior national team, which competed in the IX Pan American Games in Caraca, Venezuela.
+In 1983, he joined the senior national team, which competed in the IX Pan American Games in Caracas, Venezuela.
 He was also selected adult 1988 and 1989.
 Records in its statistical two games.

+Coaching career

+Carreño worked as coach for Deportes Iquique and led the women's team in 2023 and 2024.